-With policy interest rates in many countries constrained by the zero bound, and with short-term interest rates in Japan having been near zero for more than a decade, expansion of the monetary policy toolkit is an important objective.
-In this paper, we examine lessons from the experience of the Federal Reserve since late 2008 with one of the key policy tools available at the zero bound-large-scale purchases of longer term assets.
+With policy interest rates in many countries constrained by the zero bound, and with short-term interest rates in Japan having been near zero for over a decade, expanding the toolkit of monetary policy is an important objective.
+In this paper, we examined lessons from the experience of the Federal Reserve since late 2008 with one of the key policy tools available at the zero bound-large-scale purchases of longer-term assets.

-By reducing the net supply of assets with long duration, the Federal Reserve's LSAP programs appear to have succeeded in reducing the term premium.
-The overall size of the reduction in the ten-year term premium associated with LSAPs through March 2010 appears to be somewhere between 30 and 100 basis points, with most estimates in the lower and middle thirds of this range.
-In addition to reducing the term premium, the LSAP programs had an even more powerful effect on longer term interest rates on agency debt and agency MBS by improving market liquidity and removing assets with high prepayment risk from private portfolios.
+By reducing the net supply of assets with long duration, the Federal Reserve's LSAP programs appear to have been successful in reducing the term premium.
+The overall size of the reduction in the 10-year term premium appears to be somewhere between 30 and 100 basis points, with most estimates in the lower and middle thirds of this range.
+In addition to this reduction in the term premium, the LSAP programs had an even more powerful effect on longerterm interest rates on agency debt and agency MBS by improving market liquidity and by removing assets with high prepayment risk from private portfolios.